Eastern Michigan University

 The difference between withdrawing and dropping a class

 After the 100% drop deadline, there is a period for individual withdrawal from classes.
 Withdrawal results in a "W" on your academic record.
 Individual course withdrawal will produce no tuition credit or refund.
-Students may withdraw from individual classes by accessing the Registration menu from their my.emich account (note: first term freshmen must meet with an academic advisor in the UACDC in order to withdraw from a class).
+Students may withdraw from individual classes by accessing the Registration menu from their my.emich account (note: first term freshmen must meet with an academic advisor in order to withdraw from a class).

 Students who have a financial or other hold that prevents registration may withdraw in person at the Office of Records and Registration Service Counter, 303 Pierce Hall, or by calling the Registration office 734.487.2300.
 Automatic withdrawal is permitted through two-thirds of the semester/subterm.
 See calendars at Records & Registration website, for specific deadlines.

 Graduate students seeking a late withdrawal should see the Graduate School's web site.
 The withdrawal form and procedures are explained in the Student Services section called "What Do I Do Next".

 Complete Cancellation of all your classes for the semester

 If you decide not to attend a semester for which you have registered, you must cancel your entire class schedule or be subject to financial and/or academic penalties.
 If you neglect to notify the Office of Records and Registration, the University has no way to know that you do not plan to attend and will continue to reserve your space in the class.
 Non-attendance and non-payment of bills will not result in any class being dropped.